tc39/notes/es7/2016-05/may-24.md

 YK: the problem is that such cross realms tail call may work in V8, but would not work in Firefox

-FST: Back to MS point, we've heard from implementers and users, and we still stand at an impasse.
+EFT: Back to MS point, we've heard from implementers and users, and we still stand at an impasse.

 DE: I think when safari ships release, when google has users in number largers, we're more likely to see missing frames and dev impact.